 If the responsible emitter wishes to rely on data from the year with the highest level of the primary production variable to set the baseline, then they will need to make the application by the relevant deadline (as illustrated below).

-All calculated baseline applications must be valid and complete, and accompanied by an audit report that meets the requirements of section 28 of the Rule before being submitted to the Clean Energy Regulator.
+All calculated baseline applications must be complete, and accompanied by an audit report that meets the requirements of section 28 of the Safeguard Rule before being submitted to the Clean Energy Regulator.

 The Clean Energy Regulator will not accept incomplete applications and applicants will be notified accordingly.